Four WMS implementation case studies you can learn from

 Finish Line struggles to cross

-When Finish Line implemented a new WMS, technological gaps and glitches caused a loss expected to be $30 million and closure of up to 150 stores through 2020.
+When Finish Line implemented a new WMS, technological gaps and glitches caused a loss expected to be $30 million and the closure of up to 150 stores through 2020.
 The new warehouse and order management system was hit with multiple errors from processing and filling online orders to delivering goods to stores.

 Finish Line turned things around by spending a little more on third-party services and enhancing its technical infrastructure to get back on track and, so far, it seems to be doing well.
 The company focused on boosting its ability to process orders, which it said was the biggest cause of significant losses in Q3 2016.